ansible/ansible-documentation/docs/docsite/rst/plugins/action.rst

 You cannot list action plugins directly, they show up as their counterpart modules:

 Use ``ansible-doc -l`` to see the list of available modules.
-Use ``ansible-doc <name>`` to see plugin-specific documentation and examples, this should note if the module has a corresponding action plugin.
+Use ``ansible-doc <name>`` to see plugin-specific documentation and examples.
+This should note if the module has a corresponding action plugin.

 .. seealso::